-Bingo Match for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, and Yosemite.
+Bingo Match for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

-Mac Version 1.3.0 is compatible with Yosemite's default security.
-Windows Version 1.1.0 uses an installer and is compatible with Win 7 and Win 8.
+Mac Version 1.4.0 is compatible with El Capitan.
+Windows Version 1.1.0 uses an installer and is compatible with Win 7, Win 8, and Win 10.

 Bingo Match was developed for players who prefer to use images (vice numbers) to play a bingo-like game.
 Each Game Set has 24 images with names.
 Two default Game Sets (Default Adult with a sports theme and Default Child with an animal theme) are included and you can make your own Game Sets.
 You can also make your own game cards.
 Bingo Match is $10 shareware and you can try the Bingo Match in Demo Mode for ten minutes with each launch until registered.